Cirrhosis of the Liver

 Bile Duct Blockage

 If a person’s bile duct becomes blocked, this also may cause cirrhosis.
-The bile ducts carry bile formed in the liver to the intestines, where the bile helps in the digestion of fat.
+The bile ducts carry bile produced in the liver to the intestines, where it helps digest fat.
 In babies, the most common cause of cirrhosis due to blocked bile ducts is a disease called biliary atresia.
 In this case, the bile ducts are absent or injured, causing bile to back up in the liver.
-These babies are jaundiced (their skin is yellowed) after their first month of life.
+These babies are jaundiced (yellow skin) after their first month of life.
 Sometimes they can be helped by surgery, in which a new duct is formed to allow bile to drain again from the liver, or they may require a liver transplant.

-In adults, the bile ducts may become inflamed, blocked and scarred due to another liver disease, primary biliary cirrhosis.
-Another type of biliary cirrhosis also may occur after a patient has gallbladder surgery in which the bile ducts are injured or tied off.
+In adults, the bile ducts may become inflamed, blocked and scarred due to another liver disease, primary biliary cirrhosis (PBC).
+Another type of biliary cirrhosis may also occur after a patient has gallbladder surgery in which the bile ducts are injured or tied off.

 Obesity

-As the incidence of obesity continues to rise, liver disease that may lead to cirrhosis, such as nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH), may become more prevalent.
-These diseases resemble alcoholic liver disease, but occur in people who drink little to no alcohol.
-Patients with NAFLD have fatty livers without inflammation or damage, which may not produce any symptoms.
-NASH involves the accumulation of fat in the liver cells as well as inflammation of the liver, which can destroy the liver cells and lead to cirrhosis.
+As the incidence of obesity continues to rise, liver disease that may lead to cirrhosis, such as metabolic dysfunction-associated steatotic liver disease (MASLD) and metabolic dysfunction-associated steatohepatitis (MASH), may become more prevalent.
+These diseases resemble alcohol liver disease, but occur in people who drink little to no alcohol.
+Patients with MASLD have fatty livers without inflammation or damage, which may not produce any symptoms.
+MASH involves the accumulation of fat in the liver cells as well as inflammation of the liver, which can destroy the liver cells and lead to irreversible scar tissue and cirrhosis.

 Symptoms

 Patients with cirrhosis often have few symptoms at first.
-The two major problems that eventually cause symptoms are loss of functioning liver cells and distortion of the liver caused by scarring.
+The two major problems that eventually cause symptoms are the loss of functioning liver cells and distortion of the liver due to scarring.
 Patients may experience:

 • Fatigue